weareblahs/bus/README.md

 - Global: Some data shows "unknown location" for all 3 station placeholders.
 This is due to some bugs on the `getNearest` code.
 - Global: If the array is blank (no data), nothing will be shown except for "Bus info".
 There will be a placeholder soon.
 - Global: Searching for loop routes will result in `getNearest` counting the first appearance of the station instead of the second appearance.
-- rapidKuantan : No realtime data available for this provider, so there are no data available for rapidKuantan (even in myRapid PULSE, as this web app uses the same source).
-Static data is available via other apps, such as Moovit and Google Maps.
+- rapidPenang and rapidKuantan: No realtime data available through this web app due to parsing reasons.
+Refer to myRapid PULSE for realtime bus data for these providers.
 - Global: Unable to parse days through static data, which I do not understand how trip IDs work in this case
 - Global: Search for static data does not work